 By Olivia Oran and Lisa Baertlein

-Jan 10 Supervalu Inc struck a $3.3 billion deal to reduce its burdensome debt by selling five retail grocery chains to an investor group led by Cerberus Capital Management LP, the No. 3 U.S. grocery store operator announced on Thursday.
+Jan 10 (Reuters) - Supervalu Inc struck a $3.3 billion deal to reduce its burdensome debt by selling five of its supermarket chains to an investor group led by Cerberus Capital Management LP, the No. 3 U.S. grocery store operator said on Thursday.

-After the deal, slated to close by the end of March, Supervalu's business will include a food wholesaler serving 1,950 U.S. stores; the discount grocery chain Save-A-Lot, which offers a smaller assortment of low-priced merchandise than a typical supermarkets; and the regional grocery chains Cub, Farm Fresh, Shoppers, Shop 'n Save and Hornbacher's.
+The sale is expected to close by the end of March.
+When that happens, Supervalu’s business will include a food wholesaler serving 1,950 U.S. stores; the 1,300-store discount grocery chain Save-A-Lot; and the regional grocery chains Cub, Farm Fresh, Shoppers, Shop ‘n Save and Hornbacher’s.

 Goldman Sachs Group Inc and Greenhill & Co Inc advised Supervalu on the transaction.
 Lazard and Barclays PLC advised Cerberus.

 Supervalu, Cerberus and CVS Caremark Corp bought Albertsons Inc in a 2006 deal valued at more than $17 billion.
 Supervalu’s slice topped $12 billion, roughly half of which was from the assumption of debt.

 Supervalu’s portion of the purchase included more than 1,100 stores - virtually all of which were part of chains it is now selling.